 Our vision for RUN RICHMOND 16.19 is to commemorate the sacrifices and achievements our African American brothers & sisters have made to our nation and celebrate Unity in Diversity through symbolic courses of 16.19 km and 6.19 mi.

 About the Event

-Its inscription beautifully summarizes our vision:
+The inscription of the Reconciliation Statue beautifully summarizes our vision:

 Acknowledge and forgive the past.
 Embrace the present.
 Shape a future of reconciliation and justice.